 What are the insurance laws in New Hampshire?

-In the state of New Hampshire, drivers must carry a certain amount of insurance to legally be on the road, or show independent proof of their financial responsibility.
+In the state of New Hampshire, most drivers are not required to carry insurance.
 For those purchasing auto insurance, the minimum requirements are as follows in New Hampshire:

 - $25,000 per person injured in an accident

 - $50,000 per accident if more than one person is injured

 What should I do if an uninsured driver hit my car?

 If you have been involved in a car accident caused by an uninsured driver, make sure you take certain steps to protect your rights and your health:

 - Get the police involved – Have the police investigate your accident.
 If you’re at the scene of the crash, call the police and tell them you have been in an accident with an uninsured driver.
 If your accident happened a few days ago, file a motor vehicle accident report with New Hampshire’s Division of Motor Vehicles.

 - Get the driver’s information – Make sure you have the other driver’s name, address, driver’s license number, and other personal information.
 Even if the driver doesn’t have car insurance, it’s important that you have a way to contact the at-fault driver later.

 - Visit your doctor – Seek immediate medical attention for potential injuries.
 You could have a serious injury and not even realize it.
 Insurance companies often need proof of an injury when paying a car accident claim.

 - Don’t discuss your crash – Anything you say or write about your accident could be used to deny your accident claim.
 As a result, don’t discuss your accident at the scene of the crash or anywhere else.
 This is especially true when talking to insurance companies.
 Don’t talk about your accident.
 Leave that to your attorney.